| ‘When your blood pressure’s

 out of the tread of a tyre as a sort of gesture to the car that I do,

+really, know how to look after it properly.
 We still have that old manual as a souvenir; it is a good example of

 what happens when a specialist, in this case a motoring freak, gives